The BANI World and Global Mobility

 Bringing the “Human Touch” Back into Global Mobility

-We are in a good position to criticize the digitalization buzz and AI hype.
+We are in an excellent position to criticize the digitalization buzz and AI hype.
 Don’t get me wrong: I’m a fan of new and shiny tech tools, and I get excited about apps, but somewhere down the line, they usually disappoint me.
-For example, on Saturday, I tried to book a flight via my Swissair App while on a train.
+For example, when I tried to book a flight via my Swissair App while on a train.
 It seems I just entered another country when…the process failed.
 Now, I’m trying to find out if my booking was saved in an “interrupted” cart or something, and I haven’t responded for 48 hours.
 When you are an entrepreneur, time and health are your most critical assets, and it frustrates me when I “waste” time.

 So yes, I am interested in exploring working with a colleague such as Virginia Robot as long as they don’t outsmart me in front of my clients.
 They will probably be better at cost projections, while mine may have formula errors and miss social security data.
 Virginia will also work 24/7.
 Maybe they have design skills and a knack for perfect templates.

 And they won’t catch a coronavirus or strain a leg in a skiing accident.
-At some point, they could probably replace our assistant and maybe us as well.
+At some point, they could probably replace our assistant and maybe us.

 Still, when I look at reality, I’m not worried.